-If you’ve read my About Me page, you probably know that my husband and his parents own a company that is a manufacturer, wholesale distributor, and retailer of masonry products.
+If you’ve read the About Me page, you probably know that my husband and his parents own a company that is a manufacturer, wholesale distributor, and retailer of masonry products.
 One of the perks of his job is getting to be around beautiful houses.
 Our products end up on/in Parade of Homes and Street of Dreams tours each year, as well as countless other custom, spec, and show homes.
 We have so much fun walking through those gorgeous dream houses and encountering all the amazing design ideas, from trendy to timeless.

 Over the years, I have soaked up all the home inspiration like a wet-vac.
-I’d say ‘like a sponge’, but my wet-vac has much better suction and it can hold a whole lot more.
+I’d say ‘like a sponge’, but my wet-vac has much better suction.

 To me, there is something magical about a blank piece of paper, waiting to be covered in ideas, designs, lists, and floorplans.
 As much as we enjoyed our renovation, there were so many things we wanted to change in our house that we just couldn’t.